 The challenge will have to start at the ballot box.
 All the main parties unfairly advantage women and girls at the expense of men and boys, so if you’re concerned about the areas in which we campaign, a vote for any of the main parties is a wasted vote.

-Only a vote for J4MB will send the political class the message that their assaults on men and boys must stop.
+Only a vote for J4MB will send the political classes the message that their assaults on men and boys must stop.

 Political campaigns inevitably cost money to run, and we’ve a great deal of work to do.
 The people working for the party, including myself, receive no personal income from it.
 100% of donations will be used to pay for general election deposits and campaign-related costs.
 An accountant ensures we abide strictly with Electoral Commission guidelines for political party funding and expenditure.